Ready to explore River Park Off Leash Dog Park? Here's everything you need to know before you go!

 Trail Network and Terrain Variety

 The trail system winds through distinctly different landscapes, each offering unique experiences for both dogs and hikers.
-Open meadows dominate much of the park, providing ideal territory for dogs who love to run while giving hikers unobstructed views of the surrounding landscape.
+Open meadows dominate much of the park, providing ideal territory for dogs who love to run while giving hikers unobstructed views of the surrounding landscape and the Bow River valley.
 These grassy expanses work particularly well for fetch games and allow dogs to burn energy quickly, while the open sight lines let you keep track of your companion even when they venture far from the trail.

 The contrast becomes striking when you transition into the wooded sections, where dense forest creates natural corridors and the temperature drops noticeably under the canopy.
 These shaded woodland paths offer a more intimate hiking experience, with enough interesting scents and terrain changes to keep dogs thoroughly engaged.
 The forest sections also provide natural windbreaks and cooler conditions during warmer weather, making them perfect for the more leisurely portions of your 3.5-hour adventure.